 - Advise planning officials on project feasibility, cost-effectiveness, regulatory conformance, or possible alternatives.

 - Recommend approval, denial, or conditional approval of proposals.

-Urban and Regional Planners with little to no experience tend to make between $42940 and $53740 while the more experienced ones make over $85400 per year.
+Urban and Regional Planners with little to no experience tend to make between $45180 and $56970 while the more experienced ones can earn over $92180 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Urban and Regional Planner is to move to a higher paying state like DC.
-Right now, the highest paying states for Urban and Regional Planners are DC, NV, CA, CT and IL.
+One of the easiest ways to increase your salary as an Urban and Regional Planner is to move to a higher paying state like DC.
+Right now, the highest paying states for Urban and Regional Planners are DC, CA, AK, MA and OR.

-3 other factors that can increase your salary as An Urban and Regional Planner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Urban and Regional Planner is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Urban and Regional Planners what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Urban and Regional Planners what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.